 3. Arizer ArGo

-I’ve really enjoyed using the ArGo over the last couple months.
-It’s extremely portable, lightweight and can literally be palmed for concealment.
+I’ve really enjoyed using the Arizer ArGo.
+It’s extremely portable, lightweight, and can literally be palmed for concealment.
 It fits in my pocket easily while out on mountain bike rides and the heater was strong enough to put out clouds while out skiing.

 The vapor is slightly warmer because of the smaller stem but it’s still the same great taste and clouds that you can expect from all Arizer models.
 You can also pick up some extended stems over at sneakypetevaporizers.